KenEucker/biketag-api/readme.md

 | `useCdn`        | [Sanity] `false` if you want to ensure fresh data                                                                                   |
 | `token`         | [Sanity] The sanity Access Token acquired via authorization (externally)                                                            |

 ### **⚠️ For brevity, the rest of the examples will leave out the import and/or instantiation step.**

 ### Get Tags

-You can upload one or more files by simply passing a path to a file or array of paths to multiple files.
+You can get tags one by one or all at once for a given game using the `getTag` and `getTags` methods:

 ```js
 // retrieves the latest BikeTag posted for the 'portland' game